Getting Started with Blazor SpeechToText in a Blazor WASM App

 Create a new Blazor App in Visual Studio

-To add Blazor SpeechToText in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Inputs.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor SpeechToText component to the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for and install Syncfusion.Blazor.Inputs.
+Alternatively, use the following package manager command to install it.

 NOTE